 Encourage students to use their creativity and construct a Leprechaun trap!
 This editable family letter makes the activity exciting and effortless for you!

-Head to my shop now to get these St. Patrick’s Day Math and Literacy Activities and your planning is DONE!
+Look down below to get these St. Patrick’s Day Math and Literacy Activities and your planning is DONE!
 It is sure to bring some excitement to the month and make March 17th a memorable day for all!